10 Must-Have Tools for Event Planning in 2023

 Now that you know what to consider when selecting event management tools, let's dive into our recommendations.
 This list includes products catering to different event planning needs, from marketing and registration to agenda management and analytics.

-Rodeo’s trusted project management platform helps you easily organize and orchestrate events, providing an all-in-one hub where you can connect with all aspects of your event and report and discover what to improve.
-With Rodeo, you’ll be able to:
+Rodeo Drive’s trusted project management platform helps you easily organize and orchestrate events, providing an all-in-one hub where you can connect with all aspects of your event and report and discover what to improve.
+With Rodeo Drive, you’ll be able to:

-- Control your event budget: Every event starts with a budget, and accurately setting and managing these funds is essential.
-With Rodeo’s budgeting feature, you’ll be able to increase revenue by organizing your event budget in phases which can then be invoiced directly from the tool, based on the percentage of completion.
+• Control your event budget: Every event starts with a budget, and accurately setting and managing these funds is essential.
+With Rodeo Drive’s budgeting feature, you’ll be able to increase revenue by organizing your event budget in phases which can then be invoiced directly from the tool, based on the percentage of completion.

-- Assemble your dream team: Rodeo’s planning feature lets you schedule tasks for your team based on availability and expertise.
+• Assemble your dream team: Rodeo Drive’s planning feature lets you schedule tasks for your team based on availability through our timeline view planner.
 Everyone knows that a successful event can’t happen alone, so with this platform, you’ll be able to harness the skills of your team where they work best.

 Get started for free or request a demo today.